onepanelio/core-docs/docs/reference/cvat/custom-models.md

     For simplicity, the same data for train and validation sets.
 You can write a script or add another task that runs prior to this task in the CVAT training Workflow Template that splits this data accordingly.
 See our [Albumentations Workflow Template](https://github.com/onepanelio/templates/tree/release-v0.18.0/workflows/albumentations-preprocessing) or the [built-in training Workflows](/docs/reference/workflows/training) for reference on how to do this.
     :::

-4. Upload your data dump from CVAT into JupyterLab and then copy or move the data to `/mnt/data/datasets`.
+6. Sync your data dump from CVAT into JupyterLab and then copy or move the data to `/mnt/data/datasets`.
 Note that the JupyterLab default directory is `/data`.

     ```bash
     mkdir -p /mnt/data/datasets